bupt-ai-cz/LLVIP/README.md

 ## News

-- ⚡(2021-09-01): We have released the dataset V1.0, please visit [homepage](https://bupt-ai-cz.github.io/LLVIP/) for access to the dataset.
+- ⚡(2021-09-01): We have released the dataset, please visit [homepage](https://bupt-ai-cz.github.io/LLVIP/) for access to the dataset.
 (Note that we removed some low-quality images from the original dataset, and for this version there are 30976 images.)

 ---